stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 Participant R deposits or tops-up their balance by using a standard payment operation to MR.

-If participants wish to deposit an asset that multisig accounts MI or MR do not hold a trustline for, the [Add Trustlines](#Add-Trustline) process must be used first.
+If participants wish to deposit an asset that accounts MI or MR do not hold a trustline for, the [Add Trustlines](#Add-Trustline) process must be used first.